Cedar Park, Texas

-Cedar Park is a city and a suburb of Austin in the U.S. state of Texas, approximately 16 mi northwest of the center of Austin.
-According to the 2020 U.S. census, the city's population was 77,595, and in 2022 was estimated to be 77,642.
+Cedar Park is a city in Williamson County in the U.S. state of Texas, with a small portion extending into Travis County.
+It is a suburb of Austin, located about 16 mi northwest of downtown Austin.
+According to the 2020 U.S. census, the city's population was 77,595, and in 2025 was estimated to be 79,032.

 History

-Before the arrival of European settlers in the 19th century, the Cedar Park area was inhabited by Native American tribes including the Tonkawa, the Lipan Apache, and the Comanche.
-A Paleo-Indian archaeological site (named the Wilson-Leonard site) was discovered in Cedar Park in 1973 that showed evidence of continual habitation of the area since c.
+Before the arrival of European settlers in the 19th century, the Cedar Park area was inhabited by Native American tribes including the Tonkawa, Lipan Apache, and Comanche.
+A Paleo-Indian archaeological site (Wilson-Leonard site) was discovered in Cedar Park in 1973 that showed evidence of continual habitation of the area since c.
 5,000 BC.

-In the mid-19th century the community was known as Running Brushy, named after a spring that formed the headwaters of a creek of the same name.
-In 1873 George and Harriet Cluck, after having run cattle up the Chisholm Trail for many years, bought 329 acre of land that included the Running Brushy spring.
-Their ranch formed the core of the community that would one day become Cedar Park.
+In the mid-19th century, the community was known as Running Brushy, named after a spring that formed the headwaters of a creek of the same name.
+In 1873, George and Harriet Cluck, after having run cattle up the Chisholm Trail for many years, bought 329 acre of land that included the Running Brushy spring.
+Their ranch formed the core of the community that became Cedar Park.

 Ten years later, the railroad came through.
-The Austin and Northwestern Railroad, which connected the state capitol with the cities of Burnet and Lampasas to the north, was finished in 1882 and passed through Running Brushy and the Cluck ranch.
-The community was at this point renamed Bruggerhoff, after a railroad company official.
-However, the name was generally disliked by locals, being both hard to spell and pronounce.
-In 1887, Emmett Cluck (son of George and Harriet) changed the community name to Cedar Park.
+The Austin and Northwestern Railroad, which connected the state capital with the cities of Burnet and Lampasas to the north, was finished in 1882 and passed through Running Brushy and the Cluck ranch.
+The community was renamed Bruggerhoff, after a railroad company official, but the name was generally disliked by locals, being hard to spell and pronounce.
+In 1887, Emmett Cluck (son of George and Harriet) changed the community's name to Cedar Park.
 In 1892, a "strolling park" of 0.5 acre was built near the train depot.
 Austinites would ride the train to Cedar Park for day trips to the park.

 Cedar Park changed little until the 1950s and 1960s, when the growth of nearby Austin spilled over.
 On February 24, 1973, the citizens of Cedar Park voted to incorporate.
 The estimated population was 1,765.
 A library followed in 1978.

 On May 27, 1997, a strong and destructive F3 tornado struck the town.
 The tornado was one of 20 confirmed tornadoes that occurred during the 1997 Central Texas Tornado outbreak.
 It devastated the downtown area of the city, killing one person and nearly destroying the Albertson's grocery store.

 In December 2007, Cedar Park Regional Medical Center opened becoming the first major medical center in Cedar Park.

-In 2013, the US Census Bureau named Cedar Park the 4th fastest growing city in the United States, with a population of 57,957.
+In 2013, the US Census Bureau named Cedar Park the fourth-fastest growing city in the United States, with a population of 57,957.

 On April 4, 2016, the city announced it was collecting submissions for designs for an official city flag.
 Residents had until April 30 to submit proposed designs.
 On December 9, 2016, Cedar Park unveiled the flag design that won.
 On August 8, 2019, the City Council voted to rescind that particular design after "pushback on social media" from residents.
 As of September 2021, the city has no formal flag.